jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Mapping out where we want to go

 When I go on a road trip, I don't just start driving in any random direction.
 When I head out, I have a good idea of the general direction I'm going.
-Modern technology has made road trips more or less worry-free: just enter a destination address into your phone's GPS and and you'll get turn-by-turn directions all the way there.
-You'll even get warned about hazards and traffic that might slow you down.
+Modern technology has made road trips more or less worry-free: just enter the destination address into your phone's GPS app and you'll get turn-by-turn directions all the way there.
+You even get warned about hazards and detours that might slow you down.

 Modern IDEs like IntelliJ IDEA and Eclipse have come a long way to make refactoring easier and safer.
-Many small refactorings can be performed automatically and safely with a few keystrokes or mouse clicks.
-Unfortunately, larger and more complex refactorings that involve multiple steps strung together still require a fair amount of skill, experience, and often, serendipity to get the code to a better place.
+Many small refactorings can be easily performed automatically and safely with a few keystrokes or mouse clicks.
+Unfortunately, larger and more complex refactorings that involve multiple steps still require a fair amount of skill, experience, and often, serendipity to get the code to a better place.

 Large refactorings can be quite challenging, especially when the transitions from one step to the next are not obvious.
-To maintain a general sense of direction and stay on track, I'll typically sketch a path in the code.
-When I'm doing TDD, I use tests to do these sketches.
+To stay on track and maintain a general sense of direction, I'll typically sketch a path in the code.
+When doing TDD, I use tests to do these sketches.

 Luckily, in this case there weren't that many steps needed to refactor to a fluent interface.
 It was enough to use comments to remind me of my final destination, so I didn't get off track as I baby-stepped my way toward it.